shancarter/mr-data-converter/README.md

 This is a fork of https://github.com/shancarter/Mr-Data-Converter

+You can try it out right now at http://cr3ative.github.io/mr-data-converter/

 Takes CSV or tab-delimited data from Excel and converts it into several web-friendly formats, include JSON and XML.

 Features of Captain Javascript over Mr Data Converter: